willebra/x-road-catalog/README.md

 ## Introduction to X-Road Catalog

-X-Road Catalog is an [X-Road](https://github.com/nordic-institute/X-Road/) extension that collects information, more specifically members, subsystems and services, from an X-Road ecosystem and provides a REST and SOAP interfaces to read the data.
+X-Road Catalog is an [X-Road](https://github.com/nordic-institute/X-Road/) extension that collects information on members, subsystems and services from an X-Road ecosystem and provides a REST and SOAP interfaces to access the data.

 X-Road Catalog can be used together with an additional API Catalog component - a web portal that contains descriptions of all the services available in the ecosystem.
 The primary purpose of the API Catalog is to provide a user-friendly channel to